analogdevicesinc/VSCode-Maxim/userguide.md

 * `"debugger":"cmsis-dap"` (leaving at default)
     * The value "cmsis-dap" is used for the MAX32625PICO debugger adapter, which comes with our EVKITs and is used in the platforms with integrated debuggers such as the MAX32670EVKIT.
 Unless you're using a different adapter, such as an Olimex, leave this value at its default.

-Save your changes with `CTRL+S`.
+Save your changes with `CTRL+S` and restart VS Code.
+A restart is necessary after changing the target platform so that VS Code re-parses the config file and re-loads Intellisense from scratch.
+The command `Reset Intellisense Database` command should, in theory, work (via the command bar `Ctrl+Shift+P`), but in practice doesn't always fully re-parse the config file.
+A full restart is guaranteed to get Intellisense reset for the new target platform.

 Now VS Code is ready to edit, build, and debug source code for the target platform.

 <hr>